Munna764592/MUNNA-KUMAR-PANDIT-Frontend-Developer/README.md

 ----Then after----

-#I uploaded separate PHP(apidata) file which fetch data from api, before installation of the app keep the file in the server host and run the server after that you get data.
+#I uploaded separate PHP(apidata) file which fetch data from api, before installation of the app keep the file in the server host and run the server then after you get data.